sazanof/esp-idf-opentherm/README.md

 ### Hardware Required

-* A development board with normal LED or addressable LED on-board (e.g., ESP32-S3-DevKitC, ESP32-C6-DevKitC etc.)
+* A development board (e.g., ESP32-S3-DevKitC, ESP32-C6-DevKitC etc.)
 * A USB cable for Power supply and programming
+* An opentherm adapter

 See [Development Boards](https://www.espressif.com/en/products/devkits) for more information about it.